 A Better Plan Than Debt Reduction

 Simply put, debt reduction services only delay the inevitable—and they take your money while they’re at it.
 But you don’t want to just “reduce” your debt.
 You want to eliminate it.
-You want it gone.
-Taken completely out of your life as quickly as possible.
+For good!
+It needs to be gone and out of your life as quickly as possible!

 That’s what makes the Baby Steps a better plan.
-Debt reduction services only deal with the symptoms of a debt problem.
+Debt reduction services only deal with the symptoms of a debt problem, not the cause.
 But the intentional, step-by-step process of the Baby Steps actually helps you change your behavior.
-And that’s the cure!
-Because if you don’t change your behavior, you’ll slip back into debt once your deal with the debt reduction service is done.
+Because if you don’t change your behavior, you’ll slip right back into debt once you’re done with the debt reduction service.

-So, start with saving $1,000 for an emergency (Baby Step 1) and keep moving forward.
+So, start with saving $1,000 for an emergency (Baby Step 1), and then move on to the next Baby Step.
 Get on a budget—and stay on it!
-Build that emergency fund.
+Build up an emergency fund.
 Use the debt snowball to wipe out your debt once and for all.
-Then start building for a future that really can let you live and give like no one else!
+Then you can start building a future where you can live and give like no one else!

-But you definitely don’t need to pay a debt reduction service to do what you can do on your own!
-So skip the “quick fix” and focus your energy on a plan that really works.
+You definitely don’t need to pay a debt reduction service to do what you can do on your own.
+Skip the “quick fix” and focus your energy on a plan that really works.